France risks long stay after misjudging Central African Republic

 France is lobbying hard for the United Nations to deploy peacekeepers by the summer.
 It has won over regional power broker Chad, which holds a rotating seat on the Security Council and had originally called for an African solution.

-On Thursday, he called for a bridging force of 3,000 extra men and at least $38 million in funding for the African mission, which would form the backbone of a future U.N. force with a robust mandate to neutralize armed groups.
+On Thursday, he called for a bridging force of 3,000 extra men and at least $38 million (22 million pounds) in funding for the African mission, which would form the backbone of a future U.N. force with a robust mandate to neutralise armed groups.

 Washington, which has already given $100 million in aid and strongly denounced the atrocities in Central African Republic, has reservations about funding another U.N. force in Africa.
 A U.S. budget bill last month gave no funds to the Mali mission.